adarshraj99/ML-DL.md/ML testing.md

 - Validation data have 2 problems: **Underfitting**(Need more data training on seen data) and **Overfitting**(If a high accuracy model is trained on more related but un-useful data than needed(ex: giving house colour,designs,facing directions. model can't predict price accurately) efficiency goes down).
 - GoodFit: after UnderFitting, when model starts giving better results.
 Itis said a goodfit.
 It is just before overfitting.
 - Overfitting: Caused by:
-      - over training from unrelated data (called noise & randomeness).
+      - over training from unuseful data (called noise & randomeness).
       - Can be caused by more model complexity (not giving generalised output).
       - Can be caused by non-regularization.
 To be corrected by Regularization techniques like - Lasso(L1) ,Ridge(L2), Elastic Net.
       - Cross validation not implemented.